 This is an efficient way of processing high/large volumes of data where a group of transactions is collected over a certain period of time.
-In batch data processing, information is collected, entered, processed and then the batch outputs are produced.
+In batch data processing, there is collecting, entering, processing of information and then production of the batch outputs.
 This data process requires separate programs for input, process and output.
 Examples of software programs that use this kind of data processing are payroll and billing systems.

 - Ideal for processing large volumes of data/transaction for it increases efficiency rather than processing each individually.